MixFix7/Map-of-air-alarms-of-Ukraine/README.md

 ## License

-The Map-of-air-alarms-of-Ukraine project is open source and released under the [MIT License](LICENSE).
+The Map-of-air-alarms-of-Ukraine project is open source and released under the [Apache-2.0 license](LICENSE).